-The hair-raising build up, that tingle down your spine, that all gasping spook and the sleepless nights that follow; a truly scary horror flick will keep you up for weeks, turn you into an insomniac always on the edge looking over your shoulder while walking an empty corridor.
+The hair-raising build up, that tingle down your spine, that all gasping spook and the sleepless nights that follow; a truly scary horror flick will keep you up for weeks, turning you into an insomniac always on the edge, looking over your shoulder while walking an empty corridor.

 But what you may not want to admit is that you find it all strangely enjoyable.

 There’s a cathartic need that horror films serve which make us want to lap them up.
 If you notice, a great horror flick isn’t just all about its spooks.
 It’s almost always coupled with a great story or an underlying subtext that’s meaningful.
 It’s when these elements combine that you get a horror masterpiece, a celluloid experience that penetrates the subconscious.
 It toys with your fear of the unknown and the dark depths of human nature.
 It strangely rings true on a human level no matter how bizarre the premise.